Banalian/ExtraLeaderboardPositions/README.md

 This can be used to see how far approximatly you are from getting a better trophy reward in a TOTD for example.

-If you have any ideas for features, I'd be happy to hear them ! (you can use the issues or discord, in the OpenPlanet server)
+I have a few features planned for when I'll have more time to work on the plugin, but if you have any ideas for features, I'd be happy to hear them ! (you can use the issues or discord, in the OpenPlanet server)

 Please open an issue if you see any trouble.